 Here's a swift little loop through some lightly untraveled trails to a nice rock outcropping overlooking Madera Canyon.
 You may have trouble believing this hike is in Tucson...

-I would like to thank Santa Rita expert and HAZ member Saguarohiker (Bill) for the beta on this outstanding little loop hike through some gorgeous Santa Rita country.
+I want to thank Santa Rita expert and HAZ member Saguarohiker (Bill) for the beta on this outstanding little loop hike through some gorgeous Santa Rita country.

 Check out the Official Route and Triplogs.